My Sweet Minx, Her Glamour Portrait, 1988

 This region around Tuscaloosa, Alabama, partly Appalachian Ridge and partly coastal plain, is noted for its bountiful variety of plants and animals.
 The cats enter our house from the glowing backdrop of dense leaves and hidden wild animal awareness, an Appalachian ‘jungle’.
 They join us in watchful study of the landscape, as the forest’s constant pageantry regales us; foxes, raccoons, and even a cougar make the scene.
 There’s a daily sensory feast here; it lifts the spirits and sparks the thoughts.
-Always with an eye on the science, I compare my local impressions of cat intelligence and behavior to those of premier feline experts, and cover cat coat color genetics, profiles of small wildcats worldwide, multi-cat home dynamics, feral cats, major issues such as spaying and neutering, the no-kill movement, the co-existence of cats and birds, diseases like rabies and toxoplasmosis, and more.
+Always with an eye on the science, I compare my local impressions of cat intelligence and behavior to those of premier feline experts, and cover cat coat color genetics, multi-cat home dynamics, feral cats, major issues such as spaying and neutering, the no-kill movement, the co-existence of cats and birds, diseases like rabies and toxoplasmosis, and more.

 There are also good times and bad times, joy and humor and mystery and adversity and loss; always cat-besotted, this household learns to persevere.
 Although illness limits my activities, the cats make me feel I am still in the land of the living.
 They have kept me hopping, in my subdued, ill-person way; our adventures make for a lively narration.
 The story is also heartfelt remembrance of the remarkable feline beings we’ve shared life and home with, and of the passerby wild creatures along the way.
 The sad longings due to changes in the flora and fauna and landscape over the years are also part of this story.